BJP-led Manipur government confident amid protests, dent in coalition support

 The Bharatiya Janata Party–led government in Manipur has sought to brush aside the withdrawal of support from the Kuki People’s Alliance, maintaining that the Biren Singh government remained unaffected.T

-BJP spokesperson Sapan Rajan on Monday said: “The withdrawal of support [by the KPA] shall not harm [the BJP-led State government] in any manner.
+BJP spokesperson Sapam Ranjan on Monday said: “The withdrawal of support [by the KPA] shall not harm [the BJP-led State government] in any manner.
 Besides, the government is having an absolute majority in the 60-member House.
 There are just two MLAs of the KPA.
 Other partners are happy with the developmental works of the BJP-led government.”

 The numbers favour the Biren Singh–led government.
 Yet, the recent law and order situation has led to widespread dissatisfaction among its coalition partners and the general public alike.
 The Coordinating Committee on Manipur Integrity had announced on Sunday that it intended to boycott the State government.